sntsjprck/alarmd/README.md

 # Alarmd

-A desktop alarm application for Linux.
+A simple desktop alarm clock application for Linux.

 ## Features